PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 }
 ```

-Inside of `printf` we change the cpnversion specifer syntax to `%.15f`.
+Inside of `printf` we change the conversion specifer syntax to `%.15f`.
 The `.15` tells `printf` to print out 15 places after the decimal point, then we put the `f` at the end to tell `printf` it is a `float`.

 Run this code.
 It will print out `0.666666686534882`!
 "86534882" is definitely not part of `2 / 3`!
 This is actually a very common problem, and is why games have trouble simulating massive worlds!
-After a certain point using only 32 bits we can't represetn super precise numbers!
-So you'll start having precision problems and things... start breaking, or physics don't work!
-A common solution is to move everything around the player to be in the center of the world constantly, keeping the floats relatively small.
+After a certain point using only 32 bits we can't represent super precise numbers like `0.66666666666666666666666...`!
+So you'll start having precision problems and things... start breaking, or physics don't work.

 With only 32 bits we can have about 7 (??? is this correct?) columns of numbers.
 The decimal point slides around between these 7 columns of numbers.

-We can use a `double` to *double* the precision of our number is we want.
+We can use a `double` to *double* the precision of our number if we want.

-Change your code to use a `double` instead of a `float.
+Change your code to use `double`'s instead of `float`'s.

 (answer)
 ```c